Health Insurance Overview

 It is always important to use your health insurance wisely.
 Use the hospital emergency room (ER) only in the case of a life-threatening emergency.
 Stay healthy.
 Eat a balanced diet, get plenty of rest, exercise, and have an annual physical examination.
 Take the time to read your insurance policy carefully before you need to use it.
 Your insurance company may refuse payment if you receive treatment for an excludable condition, or if you do not follow insurance protocol for treatment.
 Ask your health care provider for a cost estimate for any treatment you might receive, especially prior to surgery or hospitalization.
 Then consult with your insurance company about the coverage you might expect.
 By taking these measures, you can keep your health care costs down.

 If you are a student, you should use the McKinley Health Center and the Counseling Center whenever you can.
-The Health Service Fee that you pay along with your tuition bill covers most services, you usually do not make any additional payment.
-Call McKinley's Dial-A-Nurse at 217-333-2700 if you are not certain whether you should go to the ER or wait to see a doctor the next day.
+The Health Service Fee that you pay along with your tuition bill covers most services, and you usually do not make any additional payment.
+Call McKinley's Dial-A-Nurse at 217-333-2700 any time, day or night, if you are not certain whether you should go to the ER or wait to see a doctor the next day.